Subscribe

 Hello , I'm Cory and I will do my best to answer your questions about this article.
 Please remember that this is an experimental feature, and that I'm still learning.

-What is the five-year mortality rate due to cardiac causes in patients with acute coronary syndrome?
+What is the incidence of repeat non-fatal myocardial infarction in patients with acute coronary syndrome?

 X